danielwertheim/mynatsclient/README.md

 If `ConsumerPingAfterMsSilenceFromServer` (20000ms) has passed, it will start to `PING` the server.

-If `ConsumerMaxMsSilenceFromServer` (40000ms) has passed, it will cause an exception and you will get notified via a `ClientConsumerFailed` event dispatched via `client.Events`.
+If `ConsumerMaxMsSilenceFromServer` (40000ms) has passed, it will cause an exception and you will get notified via a `ClientWorkerFailed` event dispatched via `client.Events`.
 The Client will also be disconnected, and you will get the `ClientDisconnected` event, which you can use to reconnect.

 ## Exceptions
 ### Catch exceptions using the AnonymousObserver